fiaas/fiaas-deploy-daemon/docs/operator_guide.md

 ### proxy

-This is currently only used for FINN, and will go away soon.
+Use a http proxy for outgoing http requests.
+This is currently only used for for usage reporting.

 ### environment